FREE · INSTANT · NO SIGNUP

 Frequently Asked Questions

-The most common filler words in writing are: just, really, very, quite, rather, somewhat, actually, basically, essentially, literally, honestly, seriously, totally, completely, absolutely, certainly, definitely, obviously, clearly, simply, generally, arguably, indeed, truly, surely, perhaps, maybe, fairly, and pretty.
+The most common filler words in writing are: just, really, very, quite, rather, somewhat, actually, basically, essentially, literally, honestly, seriously, totally, completely, absolutely, certainly, definitely, obviously, clearly, and simply.

 Under 5% filler words relative to total words is good for most writing.
 5–12% is moderate and worth reviewing.
 Above 12% suggests writing that feels padded or indirect.
 Academic writing and journalism typically aim below 5%.

-Completely free with no signup, no usage limits, and no data sent to a server.
+Completely free with no signup, no usage limits, and no data sent to a server for detection.
 All filler word detection runs in your browser using pattern matching.